 And now a bit of show-off-y-ness!

 This loaf is NOT perfect in any way, and honestly I haven't even tasted it.
-But this is the first loaf of 100% whole wheat sourdough bread that has come out as successful as this loaf.
-I know I have a long way to go with development of an even softer, higher risen loaf, one that will be easy to cut and enjoyable to eat.
+But this is the first loaf of 100% whole wheat sourdough bread that has come out as successful as this loaf is, from my kitchen.
+I know I have a long way to go with development of an even softer crumb, a higher risen loaf, one that will be easy to cut and enjoyable to eat.
 But I do have just a little bit of pride in this new journey in Sourdough baking!

-Updated to include, it slices great and made a wonderful breakfast of toast!
+Updated to include: it slices great and made a wonderful breakfast of buttered toast!

 Thanks so much for stopping by today!